wlgn123/PyGravity/README.md

 -  In one word: fast.
 Using the awesomness of numpy's speed was scrapped for the accuracy of Decimal.
 So while you'll die of old age trying to simulate a very large system for more then a few seconds, you will be able to see how fast gravity could pull two baseballs together in deep space without the simulator rounding the extremly weak forces to zero.
 -  This is also not realtivistic.
 So no black holes, no orbits near the speed of light, no time dialation.

+## Documentaion
+##### core
+The main docs are generated with Doxygen.
+To output the docs as html and latex run

+    doxygen PyGravity.Doxyfile

+Or find them at http://russloewe.com/PyGravity/index.html
-##### Under The Hood
+##### example
-The precsion is excetued using Python's built in Decimal module.
-There is an optoion to specify the global Decimal precision so you can quickly deicide on a compromise between accuruarcy and speed.
+Documentation illustrating an example usage can be found under ./examples/docs/PyGravity_doc.tex.
+The tex file can be compiled into a PDF with

+    make all clean

+Pdflatex is required.

+There is some at ./docs/PyGravity.pdf but it is sorely outdated
 #### Features
 Loading a set of objects from a CSV file, adjusting precision, adjusting time interval.
-#### Examples
-I included a couple example Ipython notebooks in the repo.
-The main one is called "2D_Physics.ipynb" or also "2d_Physics.py".
-These examples really use most of the features in one file to graph a ring of planets.
-#### Documentaion
-Documentation at TBA.
-There is some at ./docs/PyGravity.pdf but it is sorely outdated

-#### TODO
+## TODO
 - Gravitational fields.
 - multiprocessor
-- Save to CSV
+- ~~Save to CSV~~
 - better docs
+- move Physics.objects to seperate attribute object. ditto to dimension, precision, timestep, etc.